Covid-19 Notice for 2021 Rainier Programs

-Climbers on this program have often climbed either the Emmons, the Kautz or the Disappointment Cleaver routes on Mt.
+Climbers on this program have often climbed either the Emmons or the Kautz routes on Mt.
 Rainier and have mastered skills in the mountaineering training curriculum on those programs.
-They must be confident cramponing in firm glacier conditions on moderate slopes and ready to learn more advanced skills for dealing with steeper terrain.
+The Fuhrer Finger route is sometimes more technical and always more continuously difficult than either the Emmons or the Kautz routes.
+Participants must be confident cramponing in firm glacier ice conditions on moderate to steep slopes and using two technical tools for the steeper sections of the route.
 This is a challenging climb that ascends the steep Fuhrer Finger, a more direct line up the south side of the mountain.
 The climb gets you away from the majority of the climbers in the Camp Muir corridor.
 It is normal to not see another party on the route.
 The crux of the route, the finger itself, is a narrow chute that necks down to a few hundred feet across.
 The steepest part of the chute is 40-50 degrees in angle.
-Above, the upper mountain eases off and the final 2,000 feet are a more typical 20 degree slope.
-Hazards on this route include the potential for isolated rock or ice fall during warming conditions and we climb the exposed part of the chute rapidly to avoid prolonged exposure.
-The 5-day program curriculum allows enough time to train and complete the climb comfortably, but if you have not climbed on steeper glacier slopes before, we strongly recommend choosing another route as your first attempt of Mt.
+Above, the upper mountain climbs steeply up along the Wilson Cleaver to 13,500 feet before the glacier angles back to a more typical 20 degree slope.
+Hazards on this route include the potential for rock or ice fall during warming conditions and we climb the exposed part of the chute rapidly to avoid prolonged exposure.
+The 5-day program curriculum allows enough time to train and complete the climb comfortably, but if you have not climbed on steeper glacier or ice slopes before, we strongly recommend choosing another route as your first attempt of Mt.
 Rainier.
 If you are looking for something more physically challenging, a chance to improve your technical skills and get off the beaten track, then the Fuhrer Finger route is an excellent program.

 We employ a light and efficient philosophy for climbing on Mt.
 Rainier.
 We will help you pare down your personal climbing gear during a pre-climb gear check to minimize weight and make certain you bring only the essentials up the mountain.